PKU-ML/non_neg/README.md

 ## Pretraining

-Pretrain with the default configuration files using the following commond:
+Pretrain with the default configuration files using the following command:
 ```bash
 python3 main_pretrain.py --config-path scripts/pretrain/{dataset}/ --config-name {method}.yaml
 ```

 Here, ``dataset={cifar, imagenet-100}`` and ``method={simclr, ncl}``.
 To config either ``cifar10`` or ``cifar100``, change or override the ``data.dataset`` property to either ``cifar10`` or ``cifar100``.

 **Configurations.** The training and evaluation configuration files are in the ``scripts`` folder.
 Specifically, one can change arguments in the yaml files to realize different methods.
-Otherwise, one may also override arguments directly in the commond line, e.g.,
+Otherwise, one may also override arguments directly in the command line, e.g.,
 ```bash
 python3 main_pretrain.py --config-path scripts/pretrain/{dataset}/ --config-name {method}.yaml dataset=cifar100 non_neg=rep_relu
 ```